Select Page

 Contaminated Sediment Transport in the Kalamazoo River, Michigan Characterized key regions of sediment deposition based on river characteristics, flow, and sediment loads along the Kalamazoo River, to assess sediment trapping efficiencies.
 Performed a review of previous evaluations of site hydrodynamics and sediment transport.
 Calculated flow rates and sediment loading throughout the site.
 Results were used to perform mass balance of sediment loads in impoundments along the river, to estimate trapping efficiencies.
 Estimated trapping efficiencies were compared to results from previous analytical and numerical assessments.

-Sediment Transport Analysis at the United Heckathorn Superfund Site, Richmond, California Developed a sediment transport conceptual site model from field and analytic results to address sediment management questions.
+Sediment Transport Analysis at the United Heckathorn Superfund Site, Richmond, California Developed a sediment transport conceptual site model from field and analytical results to address sediment management questions.
 Determined the magnitude and frequency of sediment resuspension and the magnitude and direction of sediment flux from analysis of field data.

 Environmental Monitoring